donaldkiplagat/Gallery/ReadMe.md

 By: Donald Kiplagat

 ## Description
-This web-app allows the user to view,comment and like blog posts.The admin can add/delete posts and delete comments.
+This web-app allows the user to view teh admin's images while allowing the admin to add the images according with the following attributes: Location and Category.

 ## Setup/Installation Requirements
 * Live site can be accessed from the following link https://blog-donald.herokuapp.com/